Self-Concordant Perturbations for Linear Bandits: Introduction

-Building on this framework, \textbf{our second contribution} is \emph{Self-Concordant FTPL} (SC-FTPL), an algorithm that incorporates both self-concordant regularization, and an FTPL sampling scheme.
+\item Building on this framework, we introduce the \emph{Self-Concordant FTPL} (\SCFTPL) algorithm, which incorporates both self-concordant regularization, and an \FTPL\space sampling scheme.
 A central element of our approach is the identification and analysis of a family of perturbation distributions that we call \emph{self-concordant perturbations}.
-These distributions replicate, within an FTPL framework, the local smoothness properties that self-concordant barriers provide in FTRL, as previously exploited by \citet{abernethy12} in the SCRiBLe algorithm, while defining a sampling scheme enabling more exploration.
+These distributions replicate, within an \FTPL\space framework, the properties that self-concordant barriers provide in \FTRL, while defining a sampling scheme enabling more exploration.

-\textbf{Our third contribution} is to construct self-concordant perturbations for specific action sets, and to analyze their impact on SC-FTPL.
-When the action set is the $d$-dimensional hypercube, we show that SC-FTPL produces lower-variance loss vector estimates, and achieves a regret of $O(d\sqrt{n \ln n})$, matching the minimax lower bound established by \citet{dani_pricebanditinfo} up to a logarithmic factor.
-This represents an improvement of a factor $\sqrt{d}$ over SCRiBLe and matches the performance of OSMD.
-When the action set is the Euclidean ball however, SC-FTPL achieves suboptimal regret in $O(d\sqrt{n\ln n})$, matching the performance of SCRiBLe.
-Finally, we provide a computational complexity analysis of our algorithm in those two instances and show it attains a per-round complexity linear in $d$.
+\item We construct self-concordant perturbations for two canonical action sets, and we analyze their impact on \SCFTPL.
+These constructions serve not merely as domain-specific algorithmic designs, but as concrete examples showing how perturbations can recover self-concordant barrier properties.
+When the action set is the $d$-dimensional hypercube, we show that \SCFTPL \space produces lower-variance loss vector estimates, and achieves a regret of $\O(d\sqrt{n \ln n})$, matching the minimax lower bound established by \citet{dani_pricebanditinfo} up to a logarithmic factor.
+This represents an improvement of a factor $\sqrt{d}$ over \scrible\space and matches the performance of \textsc{Osmd}\space\citep{bubeck2012towards}, without requiring an additional domain-specific sampling scheme.
+For the $\ell_2$ ball however, \SCFTPL \space achieves suboptimal regret in $\O(d\sqrt{n\ln n})$, matching the performance of \scrible. \end{enumerate}